Update: AWS DocumentDB vs. MongoDB on Bigstep Metal Cloud

-Following the news, on March 14th, Bigstep will host a webinar where we compare the performance of DocumentDB on AWS with MongoDB on Bigstep Metal Cloud.
+Following the news, on March 14th, Bigstep hosted a webinar where we compared the performance of DocumentDB on AWS with MongoDB on Bigstep Metal Cloud.

-We will benchmark both MongoDB(v4) on Bigstep Bare Metal Cloud and AWS DocumentDB using JMeter for the following:
+We benchmarked both MongoDB(v4) on Bigstep Bare Metal Cloud and AWS DocumentDB using JMeter for the following:

 - Scalability and cost comparison

-Having a synthetic workload, the results should be taken with a grain of salt, but it will offer a good overview of both products performance.
+Having a synthetic workload, the results should be taken with a grain of salt, but they do offer a good overview of both products performance.
 The benchmark is easily reproducible as all the code and methodology will be available online on Github.

 Many recent articles are providing additional details from both companies: MongoDB CEO positioning, AWS justification, or experts opinions but none that compares the products from a technical or performance perspective.
 AWS declares DocumentDB achieves twice the throughput and lower latency compared to Mongo but is it so?